Consumer Welfare Under Individual Heterogeneity: Empirical application: Inflation and consumer welfare

-\paragraph{Data.} Our data consists of repeated cross-sections of household budget surveys from the UK.
-Following \cite{blundelletal08}, \citet{hoderlein2011many}, and \cite{kitamurastoye18}, we use 25 waves of the Family Expenditure Survey (from 1975 till 1999).
-These budget surveys contain detailed observations on households' expenditure, income, and demographic characteristics.
-Price data are taken from the annual Retail Prices Index.

-We model households with a car and at least one child.
-To account for household economies of scale, household income and expenditure are equivalized according to the OECD equivalence scale.
-We only retain households that report positive income and expenditure.
-To further reduce the influence of outliers, we remove those households that are within the top 1\% for both variables.
-The total number of observations in our estimation sample amounts to 26,294.

-We aggregate households' expenditure into three composite goods: (i) food, (ii) (other) non-durables, (iii) services.
-These composite goods represent a relevant grouping as the price responsiveness of food relative to services and to other non-durables is often of particular policy interest.
-Both in the sample period and more recently, there has been substantial volatility in relative food prices.
-This has distributional consequences as the impact of high food prices might be more severe for low-income households.

-Food consists of expenditures on food and drinks, excluding alcoholic beverages.
-Non-durables encompasses expenditures on household consumables, clothing, footwear, alcoholic beverages, and tobacco goods, among others.
-Services covers domestic and personal services, entertainment, domestic fuels, passenger transport services, fuel for and maintenance of vehicles, and transport and courier services.
-In our analysis, we treat non-durable goods as the numeraire and its price will therefore be normalized to one.

-Over the time period under consideration, there was substantial variation in budget shares and relative prices for the three composite goods \citep{blundelletal08}.
-Overall, the budget share of food fell over time, whereas that of services rose; the price of services increased relative to that of food and non-durables.
-This price variation allows us to recover the moments of demand and therefore our robust welfare estimate.

-\paragraph{Estimation and inference.} To obtain estimates for average welfare and its spread across the population, we need to model the first three moments of demand.
-We recover these moments semiparametrically using a series approximation in prices and income.
-Such an approach is flexible in budget sets while avoiding the curse of dimensionality.
-Since we only change a single price at a time, it suffices to model the moments for every category separately \citep*{hausman1981exact}.
+To obtain estimates for average welfare and its spread across the population, we need to model the first three moments of demand.\footnote{We do this using the consumer panel in pooled form, abstracting from its panel structure and treating all observations as a single cross section.} We recover those moments semiparametrically using a generalized additive model (GAM) in prices and expenditure.\footnote{A GAM generalizes generalized linear models by allowing for smooth functions of predictors.
+See \cite{Hastie1986} for an introduction to the theory and \cite{Wood2017} for an extensive review and details about its implementation in $R$.} Such an approach is flexible in budget sets while avoiding the curse of dimensionality.
+In our application, the GAM expresses moments of composite shares as the sum of smooth functions in prices and equivalized expenditure: